-The 'Fellowship' project is an exciting mountain-top singing project led by Mouthful, the National Trust and University of York, with funding from Arts Council England and the Arts and Humanities Research Council.
+The 'Fellowship' project is an exciting mountain-top singing project led by Dave from Mouthful, the National Trust and University of York, with funding from Arts Council England and the Arts and Humanities Research Council.
 More detailed info on the National Trust website.

 The gift to the nation of 12 mountain summits including Great Gable by the Fell and Rock Climbing Club was described in headlines at the time as ‘The World’s Greatest War Memorial’.
 It had a profound impact on the way that our country's mountain landscapes came to be viewed and cared for.

-During 2018, the centenary year of the end of the First World War, Mouthful and the National Trust are commemorating this visionary act with a ‘leave no trace’ project exploring the power of this memorial through a song cycle sung by a 'scratch' choir on each of the summits over the summer, in May, June and July.
+During 2018, the centenary year of the end of the First World War, Dave from Mouthful and the National Trust are commemorating this visionary act with a ‘leave no trace’ project exploring the power of this memorial through a song cycle sung by a 'scratch' choir on each of the summits over the summer, in May, June and July.

 Colleagues from University of York have captured the performances in virtual reality (VR), so that people unable to join us on the mountain-tops can still be with us, through the power of VR.
 You can still catch the installation at Lakes Alive on 8th / 9th September in Kendal.

 We've had loads of great media coverage of the project, including features on BBC and ITV national news, as well as radio coverage on Radio 2, Radio 3, Radio 4 (Today programme) and BBC Cumbria.
 We've also had stories in The Guardian, Westmorland Gazette and Grough Magazine, as well as a nice feature on ITV Border News.